How do you redefine yourself professionally when you’ve spent several years getting it down pat the first time?

 For a long time, Timothy was the unofficial IT go-to guy for his office, department, and division, and has held that position for a long time.
 Now he wants to make it official and get into a Help Desk Technician position.

-Here are a few things that Timothy, and anyone else who is significantly changing positions, can do to not only rewrite their personal brand bio, but even their whole personal brand.
+Here are a few things that Timothy and anyone else who is significantly changing positions can do to rewrite not only their personal brand bio but even their whole personal brand.

 1. Start with a skills-based resume.

 Most of us have been taught to write the chronological resume.
 But if you are switching jobs, like from pharmaceutical sales to the nonprofit world, or business position to technology position, focus on the things you do know.
 Use the skills-based resume, which lets you list your most important skills.
 List the 4 – 6 skills you’re best at and want to be known for, and list a couple of quantifiable accomplishments in each.
+If you need assistance, there are professional services that can do my papers and help craft an effective resume.

 2. Start to think of yourself as that new position.